alphaomegacoinaoc/AOC-bep20/AOC-BEP20V2.1TokenIFNED.md

 For **_AOC BEP20 V2.1_** token, the default **_LTAF percentage is 50%_**...While the **maximum is 70%.**

-If you have **100 AOC BEP20 V2 tokens** in a month and you’re added to _LTAF_, you can transfer or trade _50 AOC_ to _80 AOC_.
+If you have **100 AOC BEP20 V2 tokens** in a month and you’re added to _LTAF_, you can transfer or trade _50 AOC BEP20 V2.1_ to _70 AOC BEP20 V2.1_.
 This helps you realise a huge budget project or business… The admin uses the **_LTAF_** function to motivate results-driving AOC actors who keep fighting for AOC growth…